MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-retention-policies.md

 > [!NOTE]
 > Retention policies support [shared channels](/MicrosoftTeams/shared-channels).
 When you configure retention settings for the **Teams channel message** location, if a team has any shared channels, they inherit retention settings from their parent team.
 >
 > Retention policies also support newly created call data records, which are system-generated messages that contain [metadata for meetings and calls](/MicrosoftTeams/ediscovery-investigation#teams-metadata).
-All call data records are always included in the **Teams chats** location, even call data records for Teams channel messages and Teams proviate channel messages.
+All call data records are always included with the **Teams chats** location, even call data records for Teams channel messages and Teams proviate channel messages.

 1. From the [Microsoft Purview compliance portal](https://compliance.microsoft.com/), select **Data lifecycle management** > **Microsoft 365** > **Retention Policies**.